Chart Color Schemes

 Gayndah - Mundubbera is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Gayndah - Mundubbera, as per the latest Census, 93.2% of dwellings were houses, with the remaining 6.8% being semi-detached, apartments, or other types.
-This is similar to Non-Metro Qld's figures of 93.4% houses and 6.6% other dwellings.
-Home ownership in Gayndah - Mundubbera stood at 48.1%, with mortgaged dwellings at 24.6% and rented ones at 27.3%.
-The median monthly mortgage repayment was $1,083, aligning with Non-Metro Qld's average, while the median weekly rent was $215, compared to Non-Metro Qld's $230.
-Nationally, Gayndah - Mundubbera's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The dwelling structure in Gayndah - Mundubbera, as per the latest Census, consisted of 93.2% houses and 6.8% other dwellings.
+In comparison, Non-Metro Qld had 93.4% houses and 6.6% other dwellings.
+Home ownership in Gayndah - Mundubbera was at 48.1%, with mortgaged dwellings at 24.6% and rented ones at 27.3%.
+The median monthly mortgage repayment was $1,083, aligning with Non-Metro Qld's average.
+The median weekly rent figure was $215, compared to Non-Metro Qld's $230.
+Nationally, Gayndah - Mundubbera's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing